Recovery

 Via the API

-The recover endpoint returns the generated SQL, an affected row count, and a list of operations.
+If you prefer programmatic access or want to integrate recovery into your own runbooks, the recover endpoint returns the generated SQL, an affected row count, and a list of operations.
 See the Recover API reference for full request/response details.

 Recovery parameters